-This vehicle has a clutched engine cooling fan.
+Your vehicle has a clutched engine cooling fan.
 When the clutch is engaged, the fan spins faster to provide more air to cool the engine.
-In most every day driving conditions the clutch is not engaged.
+In most every day driving conditions the fan is spinning slower and clutch is not fully engaged.
 This improves fuel economy and reduces fan noise.
-Under heavy vehicle loading, trailer towing and/or high outside temperatures, the fan speed increases when the clutch engages.
+Under heavy vehicle loading, trailer towing and/or high outside temperatures, the fan speed increases as the clutch more fully engages.
 So you may hear an increase in fan noise.
 This is normal and should not be mistaken as the transmission slipping or making extra shifts.
 It is merely the cooling system functioning properly.
-The fan will slow down when additional cooling is not required and the clutch disengages.
+The fan will slow down when additional cooling is not required and the clutch partially disengages.

 You may also hear this fan noise when you start the engine.
-It will go away as the fan clutch disengages.
+It will go away as the fan clutch partially disengages.